novix-sa/Pyplan/docs/Quick Start.md

 ### **Index**
 The Index element creates a Pandas index.
 An index is used for defining dimensions of DayaArrays and Dataframes.
 They are important to be explicitly defined as this for two reasons:
-First, it help homogenize Dimension domains.
+First, it helps homogenize Dimension domain.
+That is important to guarantee that when you operate with DataArrays that share dimensions, they share the same domain.
+For example

 Its importance comes from